 If the scheme is marketed solely to wholesale investors in New Zealand, it will not need to be registered but will still be subject to fair dealing provisions.

-The Trans-Tasman mutual recognition regime allows Australian offerors to use their Product Disclosure Statement (PDS) and prospectuses in New Zealand, without requiring that the manager be licensed.
+The Trans-Tasman mutual recognition regime allows Australian offerors to use their Product Disclosure Statements (PDS) and prospectuses in New Zealand, without requiring that the manager be licensed.
+Certain warning statements and local filings are required.

-The Asia Regional Funds Passport allows offerors from New Zealand, Australia, Japan, Republic of Korea and Thailand to offer products to investors in each other's countries.
+The Asia Regional Funds Passport allows offerors from New Zealand, Australia, Japan, South Korea and Thailand to offer products to investors in each other's countries.
 To qualify, various criteria must be met, including that the fund must have US\$500 million under management and US\$1 million of equity, and the offering document must be compliant with the laws of the home country.
-Other requirements include that the fund manager must be licensed in their home jurisdiction and comply with New Zealand disclosure requirements, and the FMA must provide sign-off to confirm compliance with the passport rules.
+Other requirements include that the fund manager must be licensed in their home jurisdiction and comply with New Zealand disclosure requirements. and the Financial Markets Authority (FMA) must provide sign-off to confirm compliance with the passport rules.